yzjing/ao3_old/README.md

 # ao3

-Code and files for the project "Sameness Attracts, Novelty Disturbs, but Outliers Flourish in Fanfiction Online".
+OLD Code and files for the project "Sameness Attracts, Novelty Disturbs, but Outliers Flourish in Fanfiction Online". will be archived.